careers-computer-forensics-examiner-990x358

 Computer Forensics Examiner Professional Certification

-Individuals who intend to stay in the field and grow in their career will want to pursue professional certification.
+Individuals who intend to stay in the field and grow in their careers will want to pursue professional certification.
 As mentioned, there is no legal requirement for professional certification in this career, but it can be used as evidence of expertise and ultimately can be essential to career growth.

-• Certified Information Systems Security Professional (CISSP): Although not specific to forensics, this certification from ISC2 is considered the “gold standard” in certification for computer security and could be valuable for job seekers.
+• Certified Information Systems Security Professional (CISSP): Although not specific to forensics, this certification from ISC2 is considered the “gold standard” in computer security certification and could be valuable for job seekers.
 To qualify for the CISSP exam, applicants must have at least five years of experience or a relevant four-year degree.

-• Certified Computer Examiner: Offered by the International Society of Forensic Computer Examiners (ISFCE), the CCE certification is available to those with at least 18 months of verifiable computer forensics experience, or the equivalent.
+• Certified Computer Examiner: Offered by the International Society of Forensic Computer Examiners (ISFCE), the CCE certification is available to those with at least 18 months of verifiable computer forensics experience or the equivalent.

-• Global Certified Forensic Analyst: Sponsored by the Global Information Assurance Certification (GIAC), the GCFA exam is open to all with no educational or experience prerequisites.
+• GIAC Certified Forensic Analyst: Sponsored by the Global Information Assurance Certification (GIAC), the GCFA exam is open to all with no educational or experience prerequisites.
 Applicants must pass the 82 to 115-question exam with at least 72 percent to become certified.

 • Certified Computer Forensics Examiner: From the Information Assurance Certification Review Board (IACRB), the CCFE credential requires both a traditional exam and a practical, take-home exam in which test-takers are given a mock forensics case to analyze, write up a legal report, and submit the findings within 60 days.